Barytelphusa cunicularis: Cultivation and consumption by humans

 The carapace is removed and the crab is crushed used a grinder and an mixer.
 The body extract is used to make a special 'crab curry', which is prepared using local condiments.
 The residue of the carapace is discarded.
+Few consumers also reported that consumption of the species is useful in the prevention and treatment of joint pains and sexual impotency problems like erectile deficiency.

 For cultivation, an experiment was conducted to study the growth and survival of the crab, it was fed with different feeds.
 It was seen that the crabs preferred a mix diet of clams and fish in captivity.